mechriyassine/mechriyassine/README.md

 ### 🎯 Fun Facts

 - 🧩 I love solving real-world problems using AI and scalable systems
-- ⚡ I automating things I don’t like doing, one day this will include laundry.
+- ⚡ I automate things I don’t like doing, one day this will include laundry.
 - 🌱 Currently exploring RAG pipelines, vector databases & agentic AI and hoping they don’t unionize against me.

 ---